duongquanghuy34-dotcom/vector_geometry/README.md

     return 0;
 }
 ⚠️ Error Handling

-The library throws std::invalid_argument when:
+-The library throws std::invalid_argument when:

-Vector dimensions do not match
++ Vector dimensions do not match

-Index is out of range
++ Index is out of range

-Trying to normalize the zero vector
++ Trying to normalize the zero vector

-Cross product is used on non-3D vectors
++ Cross product is used on non-3D vectors

 📐 Mathematical Definitions
 Length:
 |v| = sqrt(v₁² + v₂² + ... + vₙ²)

 Dot product:
 a · b = Σ (aᵢ bᵢ)

 Angle between vectors:
 θ = arccos( (a · b) / (|a||b|) )
 🛠 Build
 Using g++:g++ geomvector.cpp -std=c++17